adarqui/ttt/README.txt

  # tcpdump -tt -nn -q -i derp0 > dump.txt
  # perl ttt.pl --in dump.txt

+Or (fortigate support):

+ FORTIGATE~# diag sniffer packet any none 0 <-- need verbose level of 0 past that into dump.txt
+ # perl ttt.pl --in dump.txt --fort

 Quick example usage.
 The last example is for pasting into the iptrafdjs experimental code: (https://boingterd.com:65503 && https://github.com/adarqui/iptrafdjs).
 The different output styles are annoying but needed for various reasons.